rayglover-ibm/cuda-bindings/docs/blog-article.md

 ## Possible approaches

-Before we get started, I'll skim over some common methods of integrating native libraries to other languages.
+Before we get started, I'll skim over some common methods native libraries can be integrated to other languages.
 I think you can group each in to one of three categories:

 __1. Raw C__ – Most modern languages provide a C interoperability layer or _foreign function interface_ (FFI).
 For all but the most trivial APIs, a C based integration would be both verbose and error prone.
 Even if we wrote a raw C integration, we'd find it hard to resist reinventing one of the other two approaches as we did so.
-The additional complexity of supporting multiple versions of the same language can also be (depending on the language) extremely burdensome, we'd want to avoid this.
+The additional complexity of supporting multiple versions of the same language can also be extremely burdensome; we'd want to avoid, or at least isolate, such complexities.

 __2. IDL bridges and generators__ – Popular examples include [SWIG](http://www.swig.org/) and the more nascent [djinni](https://github.com/dropbox/djinni).
 These bindings aim to abstract away the idiosyncrasies of individual languages by providing an _interface definition language_ (IDL) with which to define data structures and operations at the language boundary.
 The binding will try to figure out the rest, including how to [marshall](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) data across this boundary, during an automated generation phase.
 As you'd imagine, the tradeoff in ease of use is the flexibility and internal complexity of such generators.

-__3. IDL-like C++ wrappers__ – IDL-like wrappers are a middle ground between the first two approaches; by using techniques like [metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) and compile-time introspection (both features of C++) we can aim to build a language-specific wrapping mechanism that avoids the opaque abstractions in 2 and the boilerplate and incidental complexity of 1.
+__3. IDL-like C++ wrappers__ – IDL-like wrappers are a middle ground between the first two approaches; by using techniques like [metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) and compile-time introspection (both prominent features of C++), we can aim to build a language-specific wrapping mechanism that avoids the opaque abstractions in 2 and the boilerplate and incidental complexity of 1.
 Popular examples include [boost.python](http://www.boost.org/doc/libs/1_63_0/libs/python/doc/html/index.html) and [nan](https://github.com/nodejs/nan).

 For a relatively simple extensions like `mwe`, we could consider the convenience of method 2.
 However, it's not unrealistic to expect _real-world_ extensions to eventually encounter shortcomings with this approach, in particular when expressing parts of an API with idioms specific to a language, or idioms that differ slightly between languages; e.g. asynchronous callbacks, exceptions, or in dealing with the nuances of garbage collection.